nikilyushkin/nik.iocats.com/_pages/nik.md

 I’m an active mentor startups and individuals interested in Agility and Product thinking.

-My areas of expertise: fintech / b2c products / strategy / team culture / organisational agility.
+My areas of expertise: fintech / b2c products / strategy / team culture / enterprise agility.

 This blog is my pet project built with [Jekyll](https://jekyllrb.com/), helping me to write more in public and categorise best resources on product management and agile software development.